yetanotherco/zkvm_benchmarks/README.md

 | 21574864     | 2025-01-07 20:04 | 24.00              | [View on Etherscan](https://etherscan.io/block/21574864) |
 | 21077746     | 2024-10-30 10:04 | 27.00              | [View on Etherscan](https://etherscan.io/block/21077746) |
 | 21926929     | 2024-10-30 23:58 | 36.00              | [View on Etherscan](https://etherscan.io/block/21926929) |

+Note: The 27Mgas block has fewer transactions than the other blocks, but one of them is a high cpu usage transaction.

 ## CPU Benchmarks on AMD EPYC 8534P (64 cores, 576 GiB ram)